openshift-labs/learn-katacoda/middleware/java-batch-processing/02-deploying-a-new-application.md

     Run 'oc status' to view your app.
 ```

-The build of our application is now scheduled, and it will take some time before it's ready.
+The build of our application is now scheduled, and it will take **up to 3 minutes** before it's ready.
 To watch its status and progress, run the command:

 ``oc rollout status dc/intro-jberet``{{execute}}